Nicotine pouch: Canada

-In Canada, 4 mg nicotine pouches are available for sale in pharmacies as a form of nicotine replacement therapy under the Zonnic brand.
-Nicotine products in Canada with a standard dosage exceeding 4 mg are considered a prescription drug, therefore personal imports of nicotine pouches containing over 4 mg of nicotine per pouch are prohibited.
+Their sale is covered under the Natural and Non-prescription Health Products Directorate; nicotine products in Canada with a standard dosage exceeding 4 mg are considered a prescription drug, therefore personal imports of nicotine pouches containing over 4 mg of nicotine per pouch are prohibited.
 Exceptions exist for those who are a health practitioner or medical practitioner, a drug manufacturer, a wholesale druggist, a pharmacist, or a resident of a foreign country while a visitor in Canada.